Barzan, Charente-Maritime: Geology and Relief

 The commune is located in the heart of a region of limestone hills overlooking the Gironde estuary.
 The Littoral zone extends from the Bay of Chant-Dorat, west of the commune, to the Monards Channel in the south, consists essentially of an alternation of muddy intertidal zones and Limestone cliffs which are relatively eroded and are termed dead zones in the southern part of the commune.
 This term is explained by the gradual retreat of the shoreline and the partial silting of the estuary at this point leaving the cliffs, once battered by the waves, several hundred metres from the waters of the estuary, in the middle of the swampy areas.
 This type of landscape, found mostly near Mortagne-sur-Gironde, marks the beginning of what is sometimes called the Charente Camargue.
 In the north-west the Caillaud cliffs mark the border with the commune of Talmont-sur-Gironde.

 Vegetation

 The commune is sparsely wooded but has a forest covering the valley of Font Vielle.

 The landscape is strongly marked by the cultivation of cereals, - especially wheat and maize - as well as vineyards: the vines that cover the hillsides are used particularly in the production of cognac (the town is classified as "Bons Bois") and for the production of Charentais Wine (called Talmonais).

 Toponymy

-The name Barzan comed from the Latin Barisiacum from the Gallo-Roman anthroponym Barisii with the Gallo-Roman suffix -acum indicating ownership transformed into the Latin suffix -anum.
+The name Barzan comes from the Latin Barisiacum from the Gallo-Roman anthroponym Barisii with the Gallo-Roman suffix -acum indicating ownership transformed into the Latin suffix -anum.
 In the Middle Ages the village was called Barlan then Balzan.
 When the village became a commune the name Barzan was used.

 Barzan appears as Barzan on the 1750 Cassini Map and the same on the 1790 version.